The three-day RGS-IBG Annual International Conference attracts over 1,800 geographers from around the world.

 The Royal Geographical Society (with IBG) is the learned society and professional body for geography.

 Geography, by its very nature, looks outwards and acts inclusively.
-As an independent, self-financing learned society and professional body, so does RGS-IBG.
+This is also true of the Society, as an independent, self-financing learned society and professional body.
 We are absolutely committed to the importance of international collaboration in research, scholarship, teaching and field science and the value of sharing ideas, understanding and perspectives widely.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.